tif2mrc(1) tif2mrc(1)

 unsigned integers and divide them by two.
 The resulting numbers

 will range between 0 and 32767.
-Use this option if the tiff
+Use this option if the TIFF

 files have positive numbers ranging above 32767, you want an